Let’s recap and expand upon what we currently know about them.

 Also could write

-One of most often operations with numbers is the rounding.
+One of the most used operations when working with numbers is rounding.

 - Rounds down: